From latent dynamics to meaningful representations: Results

-As a slightly more complex example, we further illustrate the power of our algorithm in the well-studied alanine dipeptide molecule with TIP3P water molecules.
-We obtain a molecular dynamics trajectory for this system (see SI for details).
-The backbone torsion angles $\phi$ and $\psi$ are known to be the most important reaction coordinates separating different metastable states of alanine dipeptide in water as shown in Fig. \ref{fig:aladip_results}(a-b).
-We completely ignore prior knowledge of these dihedrals, and to make the task more challenging, we directly work with a 30-dimensional space comprising the three-dimensional coordinates of the 10 heavy atoms as input.
+As a slightly more complex example, we further illustrate the power of our algorithm to learn a meaningful representation in the well-studied alanine dipeptide molecule system.
+We obtain a molecular dynamics trajectory for this system (details available in Supplementary Methods of the Supporting Information).
+The backbone torsion angles $\phi$ and $\psi$ are known to be the most important reaction coordinates separating different metastable states of alanine dipeptide in water as shown in Fig. \ref{fig:aladip_results}a-b.
+Without prior knowledge of the dihedral angles, we directly work with a 30-dimensional space comprising the three-dimensional coordinates of the 10 heavy atoms as input.
 To avoid issue due to trivial rotation and translation of the whole system, we align all the configurations to the first frame of the molecular dynamics trajectory.
-Fig. \ref{fig:aladip_results}(c-d) illustrate that our algorithm is still able to recover the underlying dynamics even with a 2D Euclidean latent space.
-Even more interestingly, a clear correspondence between our learned latent representation and the torsion angles $\phi$ and $\psi$ is found, as shown in Fig. \ref{fig:aladip_results}(e-f).This suggests that DynamicsAE can be used to recover physically meaningful representations such as the dihedral angles in alanine dipeptide.
+Fig. \ref{fig:aladip_results}c-d illustrate that our algorithm is still able to recover the underlying dynamics even with a 2D Euclidean latent space.
+Even more interestingly, a clear correspondence between our learned latent representation and the torsion angles $\phi$ and $\psi$ is found, as shown in Fig. \ref{fig:aladip_results}e-f.
+This suggests that DynAE can be used to recover physically meaningful variables such as the dihedral angles in alanine dipeptide.